rickteuthof/CoCoNut/doc/calculator_example.rst

 This tutorial assumes you use the default locations.

-The calculator supports five simple arithmetic operations and uses a repl to communicate with the user.
+The calculator supports five simple arithmetic operations and uses a simple line to parse and evaluate.
-The REPL accepts
-an expression and will evaluate that expression and print the result to the terminal.
 We will use *bison* and *flex* to parse the commands.
 This seems overkill but is just to demonstrate how to integrate *bison* and *flex* with *CoCoNut*.